 Some years ago now, industry specialist Matt Landau conducted an experiment on the well-known free advertising site Craigslist using two different descriptions for the same property.
 The conclusions he drew remain very much relevant to the market today: modern travelers prefer well-written, creative and informative content when it comes to choosing their vacation rental.

-Here are our top tips for writing vacation rental listing descriptions that will help generate more inquiries on your site.
+But how can you write a captivating vacation rental description?
+Here are our top tips for writing vacation rental listing descriptions that will help generate more inquiries on your listing or website.